Literacy Program Coordinator

 Key responsibilities

-Provide structured literacy instruction that produces measurable acceleration in K-2 reading performance across phonics, fluency, and decoding domains.
+Provide structured-literacy instruction that produces measurable acceleration in K-2 reading performance across phonics, fluency, and decoding domains.

 Candidate requirements

-• 2+ years of full-time K-2 structured reading instruction in a school or clinical environment using systematic phonics or structured literacy, completed within the past 5 years
+• Bachelor's degree in any field, plus 2+ years of full-time K-2 structured reading instruction in a school or clinical environment, using systematic phonics or structured literacy

-• Legal authorization to work in the United States without requiring visa sponsorship
+• Legal authorization to work in the U.S. or Puerto Rico without need for visa sponsorship

 Nice to have